 That’s when Dr. I William Lane stepped in.
 He’d heard about the studies done by Langer and Luer, and become immediately entrenched in the idea that oral shark cartilage could be a treatment for cancer.
 In 1992 he published the book Sharks Don’t Get Cancer: How Shark Cartilage Could Save Your Life.
 The book was a best-seller, popular enough to draw in the media from 60 Minutes who did a special on Lane and his new cancer cure.
 The segment featured Lane and Cuban physicians and patients who had participated in a non-randomized and shoddily done ‘clinical trial’ in Mexico which heralded spectacular results.
 He then co-authored a second book, Sharks Still Don’t Get Cancer, in 1996.

-Of course, Lane started up his own shark fishing and cartilage pill making business called LaneLabs which still makes and sells cartilage pills today.
+Of course, Lane started up his own shark fishing and cartilage pill making business called LaneLabs (which still made and sold cartilage pills until recently).
 But Lane was not alone – many companies began selling shark cartilage pills and powders as alternative therapies or nutritional supplements.
 The world market for shark cartilage products was estimated to have exceeded $30 million in 1995, prompting more and more harvesting of sharks for their cartilage.

 The results have been devastating.
 North American populations of sharks have decreased by up to 80% in the past decade, as cartilage companies harvest up to 200,000 sharks every month in US waters to create their products.
 One American-owned shark cartilage plant in Costa Rica is estimated to destroy 2.8 million sharks per year5.
 Sharks are slow growing species, and simply cannot reproduce fast enough to survive such sustained, intense fishing pressure.
 Unless fishing is dramatically decreased worldwide, a number of species of sharks will go extinct before we even notice.